-Or maybe you are thinking of making the switch and deciding to bring your outsources printing in house?
+Or maybe you are thinking of making the switch and deciding to bring your outsourced printing in-house?
 No matter the case, we here at Office Interiors are ready to educate you on the features and benefits of production printers, which questions to ask before you buy and ultimately help you answer if you should buy a production printer for your business?

 What Are Production Printers?

 So, what exactly is a production printer really?
 Well, they are very efficient and fast pieces of machinery that produce high-quality and reliable printer solutions.
 They are also known as commercial printers or digital presses.

 No matter what you call them, they are a great investment for any high-volume company looking to improve productivity or broaden the production of things like:

 You also have the choice to print on varying mediums such as heavyweight papers, cardstock, vellum, mixed media, synthetics, and linen.
 Production printers are built to handle higher resolutions such as 2400 x 1200 dots per inch (dpi) for colour printing, and 9600 x 600 dpi interpolated with 8-bit colour depth for black and white printing.
 Production printers can also print on larger size pieces of paper such as SRA3 or A3+.

 Banks, insurance, publishing, architectural and construction companies often use production printers for their day to day workload.
 These companies use big production units because they can handle large scale jobs like printing architectural blueprints, proposals and bank statements.

 These value-adding document-processing production units will reduce the time needed for difficult colour calibration and personalization tasks.
 Each production unit contains varying features such as intelligent software, cutting-edge finishing options and a range of productivity-boosting options that will aid in any business doing large-scale printing.